BotBlocker-pi/.github/profile/README.md

-### BotSentinel
+### BotBlocker

-BotSentinel is an innovative platform designed to identify and classify social media accounts potentially operated by artificial intelligence (AI).
-Inspired by the "Dead Internet Theory," the project aims to combat misinformation and online manipulation by providing users with tools to detect suspicious bot accounts.
-The platform includes a website and a browser extension that automatically displays account credibility while browsing.
-It combines collaborative evaluations from verified users with proprietary algorithms to determine the likelihood of an account being AI-managed.
-BotSentinel promotes transparency by allowing users to view ratings and comments on specific profiles, contributing to a safer and more trustworthy digital environment.
+A browser extension + web platform to detect and block AI-managed social media accounts using community-driven credibility scoring.

+Born from the "Dead Internet Theory," this project combats misinformation by empowering users—not just algorithms—to control their digital spaces.

+Key Features:
+- Real-time analysis: Flags suspicious accounts directly in your social media feed
+- Collective intelligence: Voting system + comments to crowdsource bot detection
+- Transparency tools: Profile scoring, voting history, and shared blocklists
+- Privacy-focused: No data mining—just cleaner, more authentic interactions